slyh/Leetcode-Problem-Solutions/685. Redundant Connection II/Solution.md

 1. Find if any edge will construct a cycle by union find.
 If an edge will form a cycle, store that edge and **ignore it in step 2**.
 1. Find if any node has two parents.
-1. If a node has two parents and no cycle found, the edge from the second parent to that node is redundant. [(Solve it by hand case 1)](#solve-it-by-hand)
+1. If a node has two parents and no cycle found, the edge from the second parent to that node is redundant. [(Example 1)](#solve-it-by-hand)
-1. If a node has two parents and a cycle is found, the edge from the first parent to that node formed the cycle. [(Solve it by hand case 3)](#solve-it-by-hand)
+1. If a node has two parents and a cycle is found, the edge from the first parent to that node formed the cycle. [(Example 3)](#solve-it-by-hand)
-1. If no node has two parents, the edge that formed a cycle is the redundant edge. [(Solve it by hand case 2)](#solve-it-by-hand)
+1. If no node has two parents, the edge that formed a cycle is the redundant edge. [(Example 2)](#solve-it-by-hand)

 ## Cases